Timothy Detudamo: Biography

-Detudamo was born in Uaboe District.
-He was a layman of the Protestant Church of Nauru during his youth, and became assistant to the missionary Rev. Phillip Delaporte to be his assistant.
-In 1917, he was chosen to travel to the United States by Rev Delaporte to translate the Bible into the Nauruan language.
+Detudamo was born in either 1887 or 1888 in Uaboe District.
+He was a layman of the Protestant Church of Nauru during his youth, and became assistant to the missionary Rev. Philip Delaporte.
+In 1917, Rev Delaporte chose Timothy to travel to the United States to translate the Bible into the Nauruan language.
 To finance the travel, Detudamo needed US$500, which he raised through Nauruan donations.
 His translation was carried out with the help of Rev Delaporte, a German-American missionary.
 Detudamo returned to Nauru in 1921.
 In 1938, he tried to reform the Nauruan language by making it more understandable for Europeans and Americans.
 However, his reforms were not widely adopted and today the old orthography continues to be more common.